 Damn if West End isn’t a foxy suburb.
 Every free nook seems to be crammed with some such delight and it feels like there’s something new on every corner.
 With such a glut of choice it can be heckin difficult to sort out the really stellar joints so we decided to cast a discerning eye on the general mélange of feasteries that comprise the West End sprawl.

-The results are in and here is your definitive guide to the best restaurants, bars and cafes in West End.
+The results are in and here is your definitive guide to the best restaurants in West End.
 Keep it handy on your next trip to the 'burb.

 Knock back tacos and tequila flights at Mama Taco, an authentic homage to Mexican cuisine.
 Everything from the tortilla to the mole madre is made from scratch on-site, so you’re guaranteed maximum flavour payoff.
 Wash it all down with a marg and you’ve had the perfect night out.

 West End, you beast.
 With another entry to the must-do list of Brisbane Greek restaurants, here’s a warning, other ‘burbs: pick up your game.
 The team at Lefkas won’t steer you wrong, so settle in for an evening of char-grilled mussels, boards of dips to share, and entirely too many felafels.
 If such a thing exists.